Class Quilt Squares: Stunning Tessellation Art Templates

 Inside: Make dull subjects exciting with a class quilt project your students will love.
-These easy printable paper templates can turn just about any lesson into a fun, low-prep, budget-friendly bulletin board display.
+These easy printable square and hexagon paper templates can turn any lesson into a fun, low-prep, group tessellation project.

 Make learning feel fun and creative as kids add their own ideas!